 Working and internships during studies

-If a person who is coming to carry out an internship at an educational institution does not have a residence permit for his or her stay in Finland, a residence permit is required for the internship.
+A person who is coming to carry out an internship at an educational institution must have a residence permit.
 Internships cannot be carried out visa-free or with a visa.
 A residence permit is not granted for unpaid internships.
 The intern has to receive monetary compensation for the internship.

 A person residing in Finland with a residence permit for studies can spend an unlimited time as an intern as part of his or her degree.